Contributor conventions

 COALESCE(MAX(number),0)+1per project — known race under concurrency (tracked as a follow-up). - Auth (

-middleware/auth.ts): Cloudflare Access JWT (browser) ORAuthorization: Bearer <token>(agents) OR a dev bypass (DEV_USER_EMAIL, non-prod only).
-API tokens are workspace-scoped - don’t widen that. - Login provisioning (
+middleware/auth.ts): Cloudflare Access JWT (browser) ORAuthorization: Bearer <token>(agents) OR a dev bypass (DEV_USER_EMAIL, non-prod only, and never on/mcp/— a remote MCP client learns it must authenticate from the 401 challenge, so answering 200 makes the connector flow unreachable).
+API tokens are workspace-scoped — don’t widen that. - Login provisioning (

 services/provisioning.ts): runs on every CF Access / dev-bypass login (not the token path).
-Cloudflare Access is the gate; config decides what a user gets inside -ADMIN_EMAILS→owner(first admin login also creates theDEFAULT_WORKSPACE_SLUGworkspace), everyone else →AUTO_JOIN_ROLE(defaultviewer;none= invite-only).
+Cloudflare Access is the gate; config decides what a user gets inside —ADMIN_EMAILS→owner(first admin login also creates theDEFAULT_WORKSPACE_SLUGworkspace), everyone else →AUTO_JOIN_ROLE(defaultnone= invite-only; set it, e.g.viewer, to auto-join).
 Idempotent; safe to run per request. - Roles (

 pluginRegistryis empty;enabled_pluginsis unread).
 Treatplugins/*as not-yet-functional until that lands.